-Secondary prevention consists of activities targeted to families that have one or more risk factors, including families with substance abuse, teen parents, parents of special needs children, single parents, and low-income families.
+Secondary prevention consists of activities targeted to families that have one or more risk factors for child abuse and neglect, including families with substance abuse, teen parents, parents of special needs children, single parents, and low-income families.
 Secondary prevention services include parent education classes targeted for high-risk parents, respite care for parents of a child with a disability, or home visiting programs for new parents.